Augusta Mall: History

 In 2007, a man drove his car into the mall.

 In January 2013, Abercrombie & Fitch closed its location at the mall.

 In July 2014, a thief stole $2,000 worth of panties from the Victoria's Secret store at the mall.

 In January 2016, Vans, Torrid, and rue21 announced plans to open locations at the mall.
 In January 2017, Buca di Beppo, which had opened in February 2012, closed its location at the mall.

 In April 2017, several men robbed the Apple Inc. store at the mall.

 In April 2018, Williams Sonoma closed its location at the mall.
 Also that month, the mall began to be powered by a 435-kilowatt rooftop solar panel system.
 In September 2018, QC Nails Salon announced plans to open a 4,500 square foot location at the mall.
 On February 8, 2020, it was announced that Sears would be closing as part of a plan to close 39 stores nationwide.
 The store closed in April 2020.

 On October 3, 2020, after an altercation, a gun was pulled out and two people were shot.
 One victim was transported to a nearby hospital where he later died from his wounds.
 The other victim was shot in the leg and she is expected to make a full recovery.
 On June 12, 2022, a gun was brandished during a verbal dispute in the mall's food court.
 No shots were fired.
 On April 28, 2024, a man was injured in a shooting in Dillard's at the mall.
 On July 4, 2024, a man was injured in a shooting.

-As of 2025, Primark is expected to open on one of the levels of the vacant Sears.
+In 2025, Primark announced that they were going to open on the upper level of the vacant Sears.
+Construction of the new 28,000 square foot (2601.3 m²) store began in 2025 and the store announced an opening date of September 10, 2026, but that date was pushed and Primark opened instead September 24, 2026.
+The store is the second Primark to open in Georgia.

 On September 23, 2025, a 17-year old male was shot after an escalated fight and later died from his injury.
 Local authorities evacuated and closed the mall.
 At least six individuals were involved, with two in custody.
 This is the fifth in a recent series of gun-related incidents to occur at the mall.